tcoulter/jockeyjs/README.md

 1. Download the latest JockeyJS into your app's project directory.
 1. In your web app, make sure to include `JockeyJS/js/jockey.js` as a script tag.
 1. Include an iframe with the application running inside your app.
-1. Configure Jockey with the target iframe your app will communicate with:
+1. Configure Jockey with the target iframe your app will communicate with (this part is optional):

 ```javascript
 Jockey.restrictIframeDispatcher('http://www.example.com', $('iframe')[0].contentWindow)